-There are a number of reasons that this is happening, not the least of which is that in many cases, the workers who are being directly sourced are returning to the organization with previous experience or at the very least with a great reference from someone already working at the company.
+There are a number of reasons that this is happening.
+The workers who are being directly sourced may be returning to the organization with previous experience or, at the very least, with a great reference from someone already working at the company.